lukechikkala/zactrack-Documentation/Setup/zt_Setup.md

 https://user-images.githubusercontent.com/23566967/188103940-23f01f4d-5feb-4cf3-8828-983f7c79efad.mp4

+4. If the video fails to load, follow the below steps.
-3. Open a web browser on the Android tablet.
+5. Open a web browser on the Android tablet.
-4. Type the IP Address of the zactrak server in the web browser.
+6. Type the IP Address of the zactrak server in the web browser.
-5. It should then show the following page:
+7. It should then show the following page:
 <p align="center">
     <img src="resources/Webpage.png" width=50% height=50%>
 </p>

-6. Here, click on `Tablet Applications`.
+8. Here, click on `Tablet Applications`.
-7. Download the `zactrack-client_x.y.z.apk` file.
+9. Download the `zactrack-client_x.y.z.apk` file.

-Download the zactrack app from the zactrack Server.<br>
+10. Once downloaded, install and open the application.

 # Mounting
 ## Preparation